antrea-io/antrea/docs/antrea-proxy.md

 * Due to some restrictions on the implementation of Services in Antrea, the maximum number of Endpoints that Antrea can support at the moment is 800.
-If the number of Endpoints for a given Service exceeds 800, extra Endpoints will be dropped.
+If the number of Endpoints for a given Service exceeds 800, extra Endpoints will be dropped (with non-local Endpoints being dropped in priority by each Antrea Agent).
 This will be fixed eventually.
 * Due to some restrictions on the implementation of Services in Antrea, the maximum timeout value supported for ClientIP-based Service SessionAffinity is 65535 seconds (the K8s Service specs allow values up to 86400 seconds).
 Values